 Towing without a WDH (weight distributing hitch) is often feasible.
-A WDH is not needed if a tow vehicle’s laden weight is equal to or exceeds that of the laden caravan.
+A WDH is not needed if a tow vehicle’s laden weight is equal to or exceeds that of the laden travel trailer.
 Nor is a WDH needed for any trailer under 4 metres.
 A WDH may even cause instability.

 Many caravanners ask about towing without a WDH

 A WDH attempts to compensate for issues better avoided.
-One is towing a laden caravan that exceeds the laden weight of whatever tows it.
-It is, for example, common to see 2500 kg (laden) dual-cab utes towing 3500 kg caravans.
-Another is towing a caravan longer than six or so metres.
+One is towing a laden travel trailer that exceeds the laden weight of whatever tows it.
+It is, for example, common to see 2500 kg (laden) dual-cab utes towing 3500 kg (7715 lb) travel trailers.
+Another is towing a travel trailer longer than six or so metres.

-For on-road stability, a conventional caravan needs to be nose-heavy by 8-10% of its laden weight.
-When hitched to its tow vehicle that (typically 200-350 kg) pushes down the rear of that vehicle.
+For on-road stability, a conventional travel trailer needs to be nose-heavy by 8-10% of its laden weight.
+When hitched to its tow vehicle that (typically 200-350 kg [440-770 lb]) pushes down the rear of that vehicle.
 In doing so, that levers up the front of the tow vehicle.
 This reduces the weight on the tow vehicle’s front tyres.

 Where, however, that tow ball weight is comfortably within the laden tow vehicle’s payload, that front tyre weight reduction is too small to be an issue.
 It is, however, necessary to increase tow vehicle rear tyre pressure by 50-70 kPa (7-10 psi).

-Some caravan owners fit a WDH because a sales-person advised it.
-Or by following misleading advise on Australian caravaneers forums.
+Some travel trailer owners fit a WDH because a sales-person advised it.
+Or by following misleading advise on Australian caravanners forums.
 Fitting a WDH when not needed, can introduce unwanted issues.
 Towing without a weight distributing hitch (WDH) is preferred unless really needed.

 How a WDH works – and its unwanted effects